UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * License: Apache-2.0
 * Source: available on github
 * Distribution: no distributions available
-* Popularity: 10 stars; 1 contributor
+* Popularity: 11 stars; 1 contributor
 * Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
+* Description: Provides (black-box and white-box) inference attacks including membership inference, model inversion, and attribute inference.

 ---------------------